genedan/TmVal/docs/usage/growth/presentval.rst

    print(pv)

-One neat thing TmVal can do is that if you want to find out how much you need to invest in the future to get a desired amount at an even later point in time.
+One neat thing TmVal can do is that it can find out how much you need to invest in the future to get a desired amount at an even later point in time.
 For example, if you wanted to make sure you had 10,000 at :math:`t_2 = 10`, how much do you need to invest at :math:`t_1 = 5` when the effective interest rate is 5%?

 .. ipython:: python